About LGBT YouthLine

 Lauren is a second-generation Indo-Trinidadian settler who lives on Williams Treaty territory in Scarborough, Ontario – the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples.
 They are personally and professionally committed to principles of equity, justice and accountability.

 Lauren previously worked for LGBT YouthLine from 2018-19.
 They are glad to be back as the Executive Director.
-They have worked on community engagement, research, and communications for over 15 years with a diverse array of organizations, such as Planned Parenthood Toronto, LGBT YouthLine, and Youth and Philanthropy Initiative Canada.
-Lauren holds an MA degree in Social and Political Thought from York University.
-They are currently an MSW student at Wilfrid Laurier University.
+They have worked in community engagement, research, and communications positions for over 15 years with a diverse array of organizations, such as Planned Parenthood Toronto, YWCA Toronto, and Youth and Philanthropy Initiative Canada.
+Lauren holds an MSW from Wilfrid Laurier University and an MA degree in Social and Political Thought from York University.

 Lauren Pragg